turingschool/backend-curriculum-site/module2/projects/little_shop.md

 ### 5. Testing

 * Exceeds Expectations: Project has a running test suite that exercises the application at multiple levels
-* Meets Expectations: Project has a running test suite that tests and multiple levels but fails to cover some features
+* Meets Expectations: Project has a running test suite that tests at multiple levels but fails to cover some features
 * Below Expectations: Project has sporadic use of tests and multiple levels

 ### 6. Usability